yourWaifu/sleepy-discord-docs/docs/slash-commands.md

 }
 ```

-Mainly different ways to error check that parsing the json data didn't run into issues.
-Since we don't know exactly what the type is, it's recommended to use matching types but there is still a possibility for errors during parsing.
+Mainly different ways to error check that parsing the JSON data didn't run into issues.
+Since we don't know exactly what the type is, it's recommended to use matching types, but there is still a possibility for errors during parsing.

 ## Adding Choices